stjude/seaseq/README.md

 ## Overview

-**Single-End Antibody SEQuencing pipeline** (abbreviated as **SEASEQ**) is a comprehensive automated pipeline for ChIP-Seq/CUT&RUN data analysis.
+**Single-End Antibody SEQuencing pipeline** (abbreviated as **SEAseq**) is a comprehensive automated pipeline for ChIP-Seq/CUT&RUN data analysis.
 Speaking broadly, it containerizes and joins field-standard, open-source tools for processing raw data and performing a wide array of basic analyses.

-SEASEQ analyses include alignment, peak calling, motif analysis, read coverage profiling, clustered peak (e.g. super-enhancer) identification, and quality assessment metrics, as well as automatic interfacing with data in [GEO]/[SRA].
-The easy-to-use and flexibility of SEASEQ makes it a reliable and efficient resource for ensuring high quality ChIP-Seq analysis, especially in research environments lacking computational infrastructure or expertise.
+SEAseq analyses include alignment, peak calling, motif analysis, read coverage profiling, clustered peak (e.g. super-enhancer) identification, and quality assessment metrics, as well as automatic interfacing with data in [GEO]/[SRA].
+The easy-to-use and flexibility of SEAseq makes it a reliable and efficient resource for ensuring high quality ChIP-Seq analysis, especially in research environments lacking computational infrastructure or expertise.

 [SRA]: https://www.ncbi.nlm.nih.gov/sra